-Richard Rogers has served as the recording engineer for the Georgia State University-Perimeter College’s Department of Fine Arts since 2005 and also taught on the College’s adjunct music faculty as an instructor of low brass and brass ensemble.
-Mr. Rogers received his Bachelor of Music degree in Music Education from Georgia State University and is a bass trombonist with the DeKalb Symphony Orchestra.
+Richard Rogers served as the recording engineer for the Georgia State University Perimeter College’s Department of Fine Arts from 2005 to 2022 and also taught on the College’s adjunct music faculty as an instructor of low brass and brass ensemble.
+Mr. Rogers received his Bachelor of Music degree in Music Education from Georgia State University and was formerly a bass trombonist with the DeKalb Symphony Orchestra.
 He has also performed with the Atlanta Symphony Orchestra and Atlanta Sacred Chorale.
-He serves as the Orchestra Director for Second Ponce de Leon Baptist Church, is co-owner of Atlanta Harp Rental and served for 24 years as the Manager of the DeKalb Symphony Orchestra. email@example.com
+He serves as the Orchestra Director for Second Ponce de Leon Baptist Church, is co-owner of Atlanta Harp Rental and served for 24 years as the Manager of the DeKalb Symphony Orchestra.

 Joel Simmons holds an Associate in Science degree from Gwinnett Technical Institute for Engineering Technology (Electrical).
-He has 15+ years’ experience engineering concert recordings of chamber music, chorus and orchestra as well as solo recitals.
-He has various choral performance experiences, including with the District 13 All-State Chorus, the Georgia Young Men’s Ensemble, and performing with the Gwinnett Young Singers’ Chamber Ensemble.
+He has 15+ years experience engineering concert recordings of chamber music, chorus and orchestra as well as solo recitals.
+He has various choral performance experiences, including with the District 13 All-State Chorus, the Georgia Young Men’s Ensemble and performing with the Gwinnett Young Singers’ Chamber Ensemble.
 His recordings have been heard on WABE’s The Atlanta Music Scene and American Public Media’s Performance Today.
-Currently he is one of the recording engineers for the Atlanta Symphony Orchestra Master Season Broadcast Series. firstname.lastname@example.org
+Currently, he is one of the recording engineers for the Atlanta Symphony Orchestra’s Master Season Broadcast Series.

 Other ACA Staff: